wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 ### Step 1.4: Publish the REST API

 In the previous step, you tested the `readingList` REST API and found that it works as expected.
-Therefore, let's publish it and make it available for subscriptions.
+Therefore, let's publish it and make it available for applications to consume.

 #### Step 1.4.1: Update the CORS configuration

 The application developer in this scenario calls the API from a different domain (i.e., Vercel).
 By default, web browsers block these calls for security reasons.
 To enable the application to call the API, follow the steps given below:

-1. In the left pane, click the **Manage** icon.
+1. In the left pane, click **Manage**.

 2. Click **Settings**.